Cyances/NATO-ERA/README.md

 | Improved BRAT-M5 KE Protection | false |  |
 | ARAT color | 71, 80, 65 | RGB values.
 Army green as default. |

-The ERA arrangment for the Abrams can be changed when (re)loading missions without restarting the game.
+The ERA arrangment can be changed when (re)loading missions without restarting the game.
 Simply alt tab to edit the .cfg file, save the file then restart the mission or start a new one.
-However, to see updated ARAT performance or color, the game needs to be restarted.
+However, to see updated ERA performance or color, the game needs to be restarted.

 ![Configuration File](https://github.com/Cyances/NATO-ERA/blob/main/Images/NATO%20ERA%20MelonPreferences.PNG)